vojtasvoboda/oc-twigextensions-plugin/README.md

 ### var_dump

 Dumps information about a variable.
-Can be also used as filter.
+Can be also used as a filter.

 ```
 <pre>{{ var_dump(users) }}</pre>